shx99717/modern_web_stack/README.md

 * y loader
 * z loader

-### 5. <mark>Web application is becoming richer and richer in its content and form, cool frameworks like React, VueJS and Angular introduced</mark>
+### **5. Web application is becoming richer and richer in its content and form, cool frameworks like React, VueJS and Angular introduced**

-### 6. <mark>People relized that we need type in javascript, this helps for compliation time check rather than run time check --- Typescript</mark>
+### **6. People relized that we need type in javascript, this helps for compliation time check rather than run time check --- Typescript**
 So we will convert the typescript to javascript by `Typescript loader`, and then convert javascript to another set of javascript by `Babel loader`

-### 7. <mark>Modern frontend development wants everything in one file, e.g. import scss into the javascript</mark>
+### **7. Modern frontend development wants everything in one file, e.g. import scss into the javascript**